irbull/toro/src/content/blog/2023/obsidian/Obsidian.md

 In this article, I'd like to discuss the last one, [Obsidian](https://obsidian.md/).

-Obsidian is a note-taking application that runs on your local machine and saves your notes on your local device.
+Obsidian is a note-taking application that runs on your local machine and saves your notes locally.
 All notes are written in Markdown, and Obsidian offers one of the best in-place markdown editor available.
 It supports note linking, provides a speedy search capability, has a canvas for brainstorming, and offers an extensible plugin model with a vibrant ecosystem.
 I use nearly all of these features on a daily basis.

 ## 🚀 Introduction to Obsidian

 In October 2021, I assumed the role of [VP of Carnarvon Fastball](https://carnarvon.ca).
 Suddenly, I had two jobs, and I needed to keep my life organized.
-I decided to maintain an notebook on my computer to document my activities, thoughts, meeting minutes, to-do items, draft emails and additional notes.
+I decided to maintain a notebook on my computer to document my activities, thoughts, meeting minutes, to-do items, draft emails and additional notes.
 I sought a tool that I could store locally, author in plain text (Markdown), and search with ease.
 After conducting some research, I chose to use Obsidian.
-In the past 20 months, I have written over 125,000 words across 645 notes.
+In the past 20 months, I have written over **126,000** words across **645** notes.

 When you first open Obsidian, you're prompted to create a vault.
 This is simply the location on your disk where you wish to store your files.
 You can place them in a Git Repository, a OneDrive folder, an NFS drive, or any location of your choice.
 After creating a vault, you are ready to start creating notes.